AlejandroMonn/Mundial-Score-26/README.md

-2026 World Cup Pool (Polla Mundialista) 🇨🇴
+2026 World Cup Polla (Polla Mundialista) Hecho en Colombia

-This is a web application created to run the pool (sweepstakes) for the 2026 World Cup in the USA, Mexico, and Canada.
+This is a web application created to run the pool (sweepstakes) for the 2026 World Cup in the USA, Mexico and Canada

-How It Works
+How it works
-The project is built using pure HTML and JavaScript (no weird frameworks used).
-It uses a free, cloud-based **Supabase** database to store predictions.
+The project is built using pure HTML and JavaScript (no weird frameworks used) It uses a free, cloud-based **Supabase** database to store predictions

-Steps to Play
+Steps to Play:
-1. Open the `index.html` file in your browser (Chrome, Edge, whatever works).
+1st Open the "index.html" file in your browser (Chrome, Edge, whatever works).
-2. Enter your name.
+2nd Enter your name.
-3. Fill in the scores for Groups A through L.
+3rd Fill in the scores for Groups A through L
-4. **ATTENTION:** In the knockout stage, if you predict a draw, you **must** mark the checkbox for who wins in penalties.
-5. Finally, choose the Champion, Runner-up, Third Place, and Top Goal-Scoring Team.
-6. Hit the yellow **SAVE** button.
+4th **ATTENTION:** In the knockout stage, if you predict a draw, you **must** mark the checkbox for who wins in penalties 5th Finally choose the champion, runner-up, third Place, and Top socrer team 6th Hit the yellow **SAVE** button

 Scoring Rules
 - Exact Score: 5 points